vasilisanagno/Web-App-Connect4-Ai-and-Multiplayer/README.md

   - `config`: Folder that configurates the connection of the database with the server.
   - `api`: Folder that contains files for the routes and communication with the database.
     - `controllers`: Functions that are called according to the routes.
-    - `helpers`: Functions that are useful some of them for the sockets and the game board.
+    - `utils`: Functions that are useful some of them for the sockets and the game board.
     - `models`: Defines Sequelize models and establishes database associations.
     - `routes`: Defines API routes that exists in the server.
     - `services`: Functions that communicates with the database and makes queries.